You can either join online, here, or by calling PBRDirect at 1-(800)732-1727.

-If you have not received your tickets by the Thursday prior to the event, please contact our customer service department at 1-(800)732-1727 and your order will be placed on the Box Office reprint list for you to pick up at the Arena Box Office Will Call office before the event by presenting your photo ID.
-You will not lose your seats just because you don't get your tickets as originally planned.
+If you have not received your tickets by the Thursday prior to the event, please contact PBRDirect at (800) 732-1727 and your order will be placed on the Box Office reprint list for you to pick up at the Arena Box Office Will Call, prior to the event.
+A photo ID will be required when picking up tickets.

 Please visit our careers page, here, for current openings with the Professional Bull Riders.